U.S. News Rankings

 Kansas State University is located in the city of Manhattan, in the northeast region of the state.
-Students at K-State, as it is known, can choose from more than 250 undergraduate majors and more than 60 master’s degrees, including those in the fields of business, engineering, and education.
+Students at K-State, as it is known, can choose from more than 250 undergraduate majors and more than 60 master’s degree programs, including those in the fields of business, engineering and education.
 K-State is home to the Biosecurity Research Institute, where students can train to research infectious diseases, and the Landon Lecture Series, which has hosted many prestigious speakers, including five former U.S. presidents.

 |School mission and unique qualities (as provided by the school):|